-- An information session was held on 18/2/2020 to present the methodology to relevant stakeholders, to raise awareness about the process, and to ask for feedback regarding critical issues to consider during the process.
-All stakeholders involved in the B-NAP design process (2013-2017) were invited to attend this session.
-The IFDD/FIDO also invited additional actors engaged with the business and human rights agenda since 2017.
-Many stakeholders were represented, including business associations, relevant ministries, export credit agencies, development cooperation agencies, the OECD National Contact Point (NCP), trade unions, academia, and nongovernmental organisations (NGOs).
-Several stakeholders could not be reached at the time, such as representatives of SMEs, and stakeholders from third countries (governments, affected communities or workers, etc.). - The NBA team launched a website to guarantee access to information about the NBA process, and to reach out to all possible stakeholders.
+- The NBA team launched a website to guarantee access to information about the NBA process, and to reach out to all possible stakeholders.
 The website provides targeted communication and the possibility of submitting information.
 Unfortunately, the resources of the NBA do not allow more proactive engagement with stakeholders and rightsholders in third countries.
-In an attempt to overcome this limitation, the website was shared with embassies, trade representatives, NGOs with a presence in third countries, etc. The website did not, however, generate additional interactions with stakeholders and rightsholders. - Throughout the assessment process the NBA team organised interviews and focus group discussions with several stakeholders ranging from business federations to civil society organisations and government officials (see annex 1). - On 29/10/2020, the NBA team shared tentative findings with stakeholders during the annual SDG - Based on the draft report, the IFDD/FIDO organised an (online) consultation for stakeholders and rightsholders on 10/2/2021.
+In an attempt to overcome this limitation, the website was shared with embassies, trade representatives, NGOs with a presence in third countries, etc. The website did not, however, generate additional interactions with stakeholders and rightsholders. - Throughout the assessment process the NBA team organised interviews and focus group discussions with several stakeholders ranging from business federations to civil society organisations and government officials (see annex 1). - On 29/10/2020, the NBA team shared tentative findings with stakeholders during the annual SDG Forum. - Based on the draft report, the IFDD/FIDO organised an (online) consultation for stakeholders and rightsholders on 10/2/2021.
 The NBA team presented the results of the assessment and requested feedback from the participants.
-The feedback of this consultation was incorporated in the final version of this report. - Finally, a broad circulation of the NBA report and the dissemination of its findings to key stakeholders and rightsholders will be encouraged by the NBA team.
+The feedback of this consultation was incorporated in the final version of this report.

+Finally, a broad circulation of the NBA report and the dissemination of its findings to key stakeholders and rightsholders will be encouraged by the NBA team.
 The dissemination and communication programme will be organised by the IFDD/FIDO, with the participation of the NBA team, where required.